pablomotta/algos-in-js/README.md

 To run the algorithms, do the following:

 -   ` npm install -g nodemon`
--   `cd` into the folder of the desired algorithm
+-   `cd` into the folder of the desired topic.
 -   run `nodemon <algo-name>.js`